qkost/raiders-of-the-lost-dice/Session Notes/Session 48 - Out of the Darkness.md

 		* Squabbles between mortals are not her place
 * Scrying
 	* Familiarity (-0), Possession or garment (-4), she has a +9 saving throw
-	* [[Lady Thinora Va'del, Archmage of Antiquity]] chatting with Kefra and Rin
+	* [[Lady Thinora Va'del, Archmage of Antiquity]] chatting with Kefra and (maybe Rin)
 	* Rin in pursuit of 'the war pick' (Will of the Talon)
-	* Kefra to head out to Malachai to negotiate -- you know what he wants, but that's unacceptable
+	* Kefra to head out to Malachai to negotiate -- you
+	* "We are so close.
+Soon we will have channeled enough power for our weapon to be complete.
+The cricks will crawl back in fear from the dirt they came from and we will put an end to this conflict."
+	* know what he wants, but that's unacceptable
 	*
 * [[Dr. April Moors]]
 	* Scroll of Plane Shift